 Netflix believes that by setting a few rules, high performing, responsible staff can creatively respond to opportunities, recover from the few mistakes they make, and continue the company’s growth and innovation.

-The slide deck also reveals that there is no room for “good performers.”
+The Netflix company values deck also reveals that there is no room for “good performers.”
 Adequate performance will get an employee – at any level – “cut from the team,” to make room for a star in that role.

 The entire Netflix company values and culture slide deck, which has been viewed over 11.5 million times, can be seen in its entirety, over on Reed’s slideshare account.